 Photography by Marie Viljoen.

-North America’s native black locust, Robinia pseudoacacia, is so at home in Europe (where it arrived in the 1600s) that Hungarians embrace it as their national tree.
-Most Europeans know it as acacia, even though it does not belong to the Acacia genus (usually commonly known as the mimosa clan).
-Confusing.
+Under the radar in its native North America, the edible flowers of black locust, Robinia pseudoacacia, are better known in Europe—where the tree is known as acacia—arrived in the 1600s.
+Hungarians embrace it as their national tree.
+Despite the European common name, it does not belong to the Acacia genus (usually commonly known as the mimosa clan.
+Confusing!).
 Acacia honey?
 It’s made by bees gathering nectar from black locust flowers.
-Whatever you call them, these pea-like blooms are delicious: tender and voluptuous in the mouth, and discernibly sweet.
+But whatever you call them, these pea-like blooms are delicious: tender and voluptuous in the mouth, and discernibly sweet.